Gamify-IT/docs/install-manuals/minigames/memory.md

 In the [frontend](https://github.com/Gamify-IT/memory) the following properties can be configured:

-- `apiBaseUrl` the URL path to the memory backend (to save the rounds and fetch questions)
+- `apiBaseUrl` the URL path to the memory backend (to save the rounds and fetch card pairs)

 These settings can be changed in the [frontend](https://github.com/Gamify-IT/memory) by editing the file `src/config.ts`.